-We have a confession to make.
-Our 2017 total remake rate was 5.72% and interestingly, over half of the remakes resulted from an improper shade match.
+Each year, over half of the remake cases that come back to our laboratory are due to an improper shade match.
 This is frustrating for you and your patients, and certainly is costly for all of us.
 But we have good news!
 By adding a minimal amount of effort we can achieve a substantial improvement and drastically reduce these disappointments.

 Color and Shade are subjective values and involve many variables.
 Shade eludes exactness due to its layered quality.
 There are essentially three elements to shade; hue is the “color,” chroma is the concentration or saturation of the hue, and value is the lightness or darkness of a hue.